- Defining the concept

 Putting things into perspective

-Tiki 7.1 contains 11348 files and it's the FLOSS Web Application with the most built-in features.
+A Tiki 12.2 install contains 14 803 Files and it's the FLOSS Web Application with the most built-in features.

 Tiki covers the vast majority of features that these 3 systems offer via the thousands of extensions.
 So just about any project you could do with Joomla!, WordPress or Drupal, you could also do it with Tiki.